External Compliance Officer

 Client Screening & Business Intelligence

-As with CDD investigations, Compliance Caribbean will provide a written report on the information collected.
+Just like our CDD investigations, Compliance Caribbean delivers a comprehensive written report on the information collected.
+Rest assured, you’ll have actionable intelligence to support your decision-making process.

 Transaction Monitoring

-Compliance Caribbean can assist your organization in monitoring your business relations and client transactions, and subsequently detecting and investigating (potential) unusual transactions.
-On the basis of that detection and further investigation, appropriate measures can be determined, and it can be assessed by means of indicators whether transactions should be reported to the FIU.
+With our expertise, Compliance Caribbean can support your organization in monitoring business relations and client transactions, enabling the timely detection and investigation of potentially suspicious activities.
+Based on these findings, appropriate measures can be determined, and indicators can be assessed to determine if transactions should be reported to the Financial Intelligence Unit (FIU).

 Business Risk Assessment